Date: 22nd October 2025

 6 October 2025:

-Cllr John Perkin criticised the lack of consultation and urgency in the roadworks, confirming that HGVs should not be using local lanes.
+Cllr John Perkin from Hardwicke Parish Council criticised the lack of consultation and urgency in the roadworks, confirming that HGVs should not be using local lanes.
 He visited the site and found no overnight work taking place.

 30 September 2025: